jenkinsci/stashnotifier-plugin/readme.md

 ### Note on Pipeline Plugin usage

-See the following code for an example of how to use this plugin inside of a [Pipeline Plugin] (https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin).
+See the following code for an example of how to use this plugin inside of a [Pipeline Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin).
 You must set the result of the current build manually in the Pipeline script.

 ```groovy